bifrost-platform/bifrost-node/tests/README.md

 npm run purge_containers
 ```

-# Debugging a BIFROST Node
+# Debugging a Bifrost Node

 The repository contains a pre-configured debugger configuration for VSCode with
 the **CodeLLDB**